ethanwhite/nescent-sabbatical-proposal/proposal.md

 ------------------

 I propose a 12-month sabbatical from August 15, 2013 to August 15, 2014.
-The first two months will be spent shoring up the fundamentals of the Retriever by improving the testing framework, adding continuous integration, and improving the documentation.
-This will make adding new features faster and safer, and make the code more maintainable in the long run.
+***Months 1-2:*** Improve fundamentals of the Retriever to make adding new features easier and the code more maintainable.
+Improvements to the testing framework and documentation, and addition of continuous integration.
+Interact actively with
-While conducting this ground work I plan to interact actively with the NESCent informatics and scientific communities to identify the best areas to focus effort in **Goals 1 & 2**.
+the NESCent informatics and scientific communities to identify the best areas to focus effort in Goals 1 & 2.
-Months 3-6 will focus on **Goal 1**.
-Months 7-10 will focus on implementing **Goal 2**.
+**Months 3-6:** Goal 1.
+**Months 7-10:** Goal 2.
+**Months 11-12:** Goal 3 and wrap
-Finally months 11-12 will combine the implementation of **Goal 3** and wrap up of remaining tasks from the other two goals.
+up of remaining tasks from Goals 1 & 2.
-Releases will occur throughout the year as new features are developed and datasets added.
+Releases will occur throughout the year as features are completed.

 Anticipated IT Needs & Plan For Making Data/Software Available